 To name a few of the most well known London parks there is; Hyde Park, Regent’s Park, Hampstead Heath, Kensington Gardens.
 Even guests staying temporarily in short stay apartments in London should take some time out of their schedule to explore these beautiful parks.

-Available for either long- or short-term corporate stays, serviced apartments are a form of fully furnished and facilitated housing that allows guests to live away from home throughout business trips, with easy access to everything they need.
-A serviced apartment is more like a ‘home away from home’.
+Available for either long or short-term corporate stays, serviced apartments are more like ‘home away from homes’.
+They are a form of fully furnished and facilitated housing that allows guests to live away from home throughout business trips, with easy access to everything they need.

-Guests in a typical London serviced apartment can expect to have a range of home-like facilities at their disposal when they book a stay, with the minimum being, a fully equipped kitchen, Wi-Fi and internet access, a TV, laundry facilities, available parking and a housekeeping service.
+Corporates staying in a typical London serviced apartment can expect to have a range of home-like facilities at their disposal, with the minimum being, a fully equipped kitchen, Wi-Fi and internet access, a TV, laundry facilities, available parking and a housekeeping service.

-Prices start from at least £37 per night at the instantly bookable London Stratford Apartments.
+Prices start from at least £37 per night at the London Stratford Apartments, which are instantly bookable.

 Unlike standard hotels, serviced apartments in London are designed, equipped and located with business travellers in mind, including a range of home-like amenities complimented by hotel-like services.